 No snowshoes?
 No problem.
 Hikes like the Valley Loop Trail are flat and at lower elevations meaning they’re more likely to stay snow-free and dry.

 If you’re in Yosemite Valley and the powder is fresh, Yosemite’s meadows are great playgrounds for snow angels, snowmen and snow forts for an epic snowball fight in an equally epic setting.
 If you’re staying at Tenaya Lodge or The Redwoods in Yosemite, Fish Camp’s Goat Meadow Snow Play Area is at a mile of elevation making it more likely to have great snow.
 There you’ll find sledding hills and trails for cross-country skiing.

-If you’re looking to escape the snow for a bit, make a trip to lower-elevation Mariposa to sample local cuisine at great restaurants like Charles Street Dinner House, 1850 Restaurant and Brewery and Sugar Pine Café.
+If you’re looking to escape the snow for a bit, make a trip to lower-elevation Mariposa to sample local cuisine at great restaurants like Charles Street Dinner House, and 1850 Restaurant and Brewery.
 Stop by local museums like the Mariposa Museum and History Center and the California State Mining and Mineral Museum to learn about the region’s rich Gold Rush history.
 Also, be sure to explore Old Town Mariposa’s shops and stores where you’re likely to find unique gifts or a treasured keepsake from Made in Mariposa artists.